ddemidov/amgcl/docs/bibliography.rst

 ..
 [BrMH85] Brandt, A., McCormick, S., & Huge, J. (1985).
 Algebraic multigrid (AMG) for sparse matrix equations.
 Sparsity and its Applications, 257.
 ..
 [CaGP73] Caretto, L. S., et al. "Two calculation procedures for steady, three-dimensional flows with recirculation."
 Proceedings of the third international conference on numerical methods in fluid mechanics.
 Springer Berlin Heidelberg, 1973.
 ..
 [DeSh12] Demidov, D. E., and Shevchenko, D. V. "Modification of algebraic multigrid for effective GPGPU-based solution of nonstationary hydrodynamics problems."
 Journal of Computational Science 3.6 (2012): 460-462.
 ..
+[ElHS08] Elman, Howard, et al. "A taxonomy and comparison of parallel block multi-level preconditioners for the incompressible Navier–Stokes equations."
+Journal of Computational Physics 227.3 (2008): 1790-1808.
+..
 [Fokk96] Fokkema, Diederik R. "Enhanced implementation of BiCGstab (l) for solving linear systems of equations."
 Universiteit Utrecht.
 Mathematisch Instituut, 1996.
 ..
 [FrVu01] Frank, Jason, and Cornelis Vuik.
 "On the construction of deflation-based preconditioners."
 SIAM Journal on Scientific Computing 23.2 (2001): 442-462.
 ..
 [GhKK12] P. Ghysels, P. Kłosiewicz, and W. Vanroose.
 "Improving the arithmetic intensity of multigrid with the help of polynomial smoothers".
 Numer.
 Linear Algebra Appl.
 2012;19:253-267.
 DOI: 10.1002/nla.1808.